Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFM-GSP Interaction

-This section investigates the impact of voltage support provided by a GFL inverter with TVC on the transient stability of a GFM inverter.
-As illustrated in \figref{tested system}, IBR1 is configured as a GFM inverter, feeding power to the grid via the transmission line $X_1 + X_g = 1.1j$ p.u.
-The output power of IBR1 is set to $P_{\text{ref}} = 0.8$ p.u.
-Meanwhile, IBR2 is configured as a GFL inverter with TVC, which provides voltage support and is connected to the transmission line through $X_2 = 0.1j$ p.u.
-Detailed system parameters are provided in \tabref{TableA3} (see Appendix \ref{parameters}).
+This section investigates the impact of voltage support provided by a GSP inverter on the large-signal stability of a GFM inverter.

+Referring to the arrangement in \figref{fig2}, IBR1 is configured as a GFM inverter, feeding power to the grid via the transmission line $X_1 + X_g = 1.1$~pu.
+The output power of IBR1 is set to $P_{\text{ref}} = 0.8$~pu.
+IBR2 is configured as a GSP inverter and is connected to the transmission line through quite a small impedance $X_2 = 0.1$~pu.
+Detailed system parameters are provided in \tabref{TableA3} at Appendix \ref{parameters}.
+A three-phase-to-ground short-circuit fault is applied 80\% of the distance along the transmission line $X_g$ from the infinite bus.
-At $t = 0.5$ s, a severe three-phase-to-ground fault occurs at 80\% of the distance along the transmission line $X_g$ from the infinite bus.
-The droop coefficient of the TVC, $m_q$, is set to 0 (without TVC) in \figref{Sim_3_1}(a), 2 in \figref{Sim_3_1}(b), and 4 in \figref{Sim_3_1}(c).
-The EMT simulation results are presented in \figref{Sim_3_1}, where the red solid lines represent fault-on trajectories from EMT simulations, and the blue solid lines show post-fault trajectories.
-The CCT estimated by CCR is $t_{CCR} = 0.15$ s, $0.31$ s, and $0.45$ s, respectively.
-EMT simulations under these fault clearing times confirm stability for the corresponding $m_q$, demonstrating that the geometric method proposed in this paper closely matches the EMT simulation results, providing accurate and conservative CCR and CCT estimations.

-As shown in \figref{Sim_3_1}, increasing $m_q$ leads to a corresponding increase in CCR, thereby enhancing the system's transient stability.
-Particularly, in \figref{Sim_3_1}(a), the transient stability margin is too small without TVC, making the system prone to instability.
-In this sense, the TVC is also beneficial for GFM inverter in the system,